Esketiit/oojs-social-distancing/README.md

 # Build Steven a Binge-Watching List in OOJS

+---

-Being trapped indoors has me wanting for some new TV series to watch.
+>Being trapped indoors has me wanting for some new TV series to watch.
 Let's build something using Object Oriented JavaScript to make a playlist of stuff I should binge while social distancing.
+>

-Also, I watch a lot of TV so you're going to have to get creative...
+>Also, I watch a lot of TV so you're going to have to get creative...
+>

-*You can use the boilerplate files to test your code.*
+>*You can use the boilerplate files to test your code.*

 ---